-Visual Communication is a course based on the Indiana Academic Standards for Visual Art.
-Students in visual communication engage in sequential learning experiences that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio quality works.
-They create print media utilizing graphic design, typography, illustration, and image creation with digital tools and computer technology.
-Students reflect upon and refine their work; explore cultural and historical connections; analyze, interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate literacy and presentational skills.
+Grade Level: 9-12 Visual Communication is a course based on the Indiana Academic Standards for Visual Course #: 4086 Art.
+Students in visual communication engage in sequential learning experiences that Length: 1 Semester encompass art history, art criticism, aesthetics, and production and lead to the creation of Credit(s): One portfolio quality works.
+They create print media utilizing graphic design, typography, Diploma: Counts as a Directed illustration, and image creation with digital tools and computer technology.
+Students Elective or Elective for all reflect upon and refine their work; explore cultural and historical connections; analyze, diplomas interpret, theorize, and make informed judgments about artwork and the nature of art; relate art to other disciplines and discover opportunities for integration; and incorporate Dual Credit Availability literacy and presentational skills.
 Students utilize the resources of art museums, galleries, and studios, and identify art-related careers.
+Prerequisite: None Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma